Jairzinho: Style of play

-Jairzinho was feared as a versatile forward who could cause damage and impose a severe goal threat from any position on the field.
-He possessed high athlete level pace and a quick burst of acceleration, an excellent first touch and direct dribbling ability, however Jairzinho's most unique attribute was his strength.
+Jairzinho was feared as a versatile forward who could cause damage and pose a serious goal threat from anywhere across the front line.
+He possessed outstanding pace and explosive acceleration, as well as an excellent first touch and direct dribbling ability.
+However, his most distinctive attribute was his exceptional physical strength.

-On countless occasions many opposition defences would attempt to double up on Jairzinho and try deny him space in an effort to deny his direct goal threat imposed by his athleticism.
-He would apply himself as a hard working team player who would consistently track back and use his body structure to prevent opposition counter attacks by blocking or tracking runs.
+On countless occasions, many opposition defences would attempt to double up on Jairzinho and try deny him space in an effort to deny his direct goal threat posed by his athleticism.
+He would apply himself as a hard working team player who would consistently track back and use his body structure to prevent opposition counterattacks by blocking or tracking runs.

 Jairzinho's movement off the ball was one of the key aspects on which he accumulated so many goals throughout his career.
-In the 1970 FIFA World Cup he displayed his attacking instincts, especially with his goal vs England which earned Brazil the victory and broke the deadlock.
+In the 1970 FIFA World Cup, he displayed his attacking instincts, especially with his goal against England, which earned Brazil the victory and broke the deadlock.
 The secondary run off Pelé for him to strike a powerful top left corner finish displayed his threat in front of goal as well as his overall attacking intelligence.

 His finishing ability was regularly acclaimed by many coaches and teammates.
-The timing, accuracy and power Jairzinho would develop behind his shooting were almost perfect and very challenging for goalkeepers to reach at full stretch.
-He also possessed powerful and accurate shots with his left foot which acclaimed him as a complete forward.
+He also possessed many shots with his left foot which acclaimed him as a complete forward.

-As well as his effective attacking play Jairzinho possessed many talents on the ball and what many destined as "phenomenal technical ability".
-One of his signature moves included flicking the ball up from a pass in open play within the boundaries of the opposition box and cushioning the ball perfectly for an open shot.
-In terms of technical ability he also possessed smart creativity, which was best displayed from the cross Jairzinho put in for Pelé vs England following the famous Gordon Banks save.
-Some claim Jairzinho is one of the most complete forwards of all time.
+Jairzinho was noted for his technical ability and offensive versatility.
+During open play, he was known to control passes within the penalty area to create shooting opportunities.
+His playmaking was demonstrated in the 1970 World Cup match against England, where he provided the cross for Pelé's header that resulted in a save by Gordon Banks.
+Because of his range of skills, sports journalists and historians frequently cite him as one of the most complete forwards in association football history.